-The statement of activities demonstrates the degree to which the direct expenses of a given function or segments are offset by program revenues.
+The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segments are offset by program revenues.
 Direct expenses are those that are specifically associated with and are clearly identifiable to a particular function or segment.
 The District does not allocate indirect expenses to functions in the Statement of Activities.
 Program revenues include: 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 Taxes and other items not included among program revenues are reported as general revenues.
 Internally dedicated resources are reported as general revenues rather than as program revenues.

-- 1. Summary of Significant Accounting Policies (Continued) - B. District-Wide and Fund Financial Statements (Continued)
+B. District-Wide and Fund Financial Statements (Continued)